dmccreary/learning-graphs/docs/glossary.md

 **Example:**  An intelligent agent in an educational platform uses a learning graph to create a customized lesson plan for students.
 Based on the results of the prior week's quiz and a predefined learning objective, the agent identifies key concepts where students struggled and selects activities that reinforce those concepts.
 The lesson plan adapts to each student's individual learning needs, ensuring that the content aligns with their current understanding and progress.

 * Also known as: Intelligent Agent

+#### Agent Characteristics

+The main characteristics of learning graph intelligent agents.

+This characteristics include:

+**Autonomy and Decision-Making:** Intelligent agents can operate independently, making decisions to achieve goals, unlike LLMs, which respond only to prompts.

+**Iterative Workflows:** Intelligent agents refine their outputs through repeated cycles, while LLMs do not improve iteratively without external integration.

+**Tool Use and Environmental Interaction:** Intelligent agents interact with external tools and environments, whereas LLMs lack this capability.
+Specifically, in this course, agents must be able to access a learning graph and generate learning paths for lesson plan customization.

+**Modular Design and Multi-Agent Collaboration:** Intelligent agents can work in multi-agent systems, solving complex problems together, unlike LLMs, which work in isolation.

 #### Alternate Label